apache/hudi/hudi-utils/confid_doc.md

 ---

 > #### hoodie.bloom.index.parallelism
 > Only applies if index type is BLOOM.
-This is the amount of parallelism for index lookup, which involves a Spark Shuffle.
-By default, this is auto computed based on input workload characteristics.
-Disable explicit bloom index parallelism setting by default - hoodie auto computes<br>
+This is the amount of parallelism for index lookup, which involves a shuffle.
+By default, this is auto computed based on input workload characteristics.<br>
 > `Default Value: 0`<br>
 > `Config Param: BLOOM_INDEX_PARALLELISM_PROP`<br>